A Celebration of Love

 - Agape = Divine Love

 Later, additional types of Love were added like self-love and courtly love.
 We all know that there are different kinds of love, and hopefully we’ve all experienced some of the different types.
-A parent’s love for their children is very different to the love couples feels for each other.
+A parent’s love for their children is very different to the love couples feel for each other.
 The same goes for the kind of love you feel for your friends, and for your pet for example.
 It doesn’t mean that one type is more important than another, it’s just different, but it’s all love.

 When we look at our own lives, we should be able to distinguish the different kinds of love stories we’ve had over the years: with friends, family-members, pets, colleagues and anyone (or anything) else in our lives.
 They have given us intense moments of joy but probably some intense sadness as well.
 Like the famous words from Alfred Lord Tennyson: “Tis better to have loved and lost than never to have loved at all”.
 Getting your heart broken is better than keeping it locked away and never experiencing love.
 That goes for all types of love.